 - Your Godparent(s) must be registered members in a Catholic parish.

-- If married, your Godparent(s) must be married in the Roman Catholic Church or in another Church, with permission and a dispensation.
+- If married, your Godparent(s) must be married in the Catholic Church or in another Church, with permission and a dispensation.

 - A non-Catholic but Christian Godparent is called a Witness.
 The name for this Godparent goes under the Witness line on the registration form.
 This person accompanies the confirmed Catholic Godparent in the faith journey of your child.
 Please indicate on the registration form which faith/church in which the Witness was baptized.
 You will need to submit a Baptism certificate for the Christian Witness.